Thorite: Properties

-Thorite is commonly metamict and hydrated, making it optically isotropic and amorphous.
+Due to the radioactive elements contained, Thorite is commonly metamict.
+With the destructive effects of radioactivity on the crystal lattice, hydrated specimens are often amorphous and optically isotropic.

 Owing to differences in composition, the specific gravity varies from 4.4 to 6.6 g/cm3.
 Hardness is 4.5 and the luster is vitreous or resinous.
-The color is normally black, but also brownish black, orange, yellowish-orange and dark green.
+The color is normally black, but can range from brownish black to orange, yellowish-orange and dark green.

-Because thorite is highly radioactive, specimens are often metamict.
-This is a condition found in radioactive minerals that results from the destructive effects of its own radiation on its crystal lattice.
-The effect can destroy a crystal lattice completely while leaving the outward appearance unchanged.